Anderson’s birthday homer lifts Rogers, Marlins over Phils

 Anderson hit a go-ahead home run leading off the second inning, driving a 93 mph sinker.

+“Just unacceptable,” Eflin said.
+“I have to be able to miss off, if I’m going sinker away to guys like that.
+It just can’t happen.”

-Eflin retired 12 of his next 13 batters before Miguel Rojas doubled leading off the sixth and scored on Duvall’s one-out single.
+Eflin retired 12 of his next 13 batters before Rojas doubled leading off the sixth and scored on Duvall’s one-out single.

 After McCutchen’s seventh homer, a drive just inside the left-field foul pole, the Marlins opened the seventh with three singles that loaded the bases off Brandon Kintzler, including Rogers’ first big league hit.